goodr – scalable ux solutions & testing for e-commerce

 I brought this experience under one roof housing navigation for a single model all in one place.
 I also adjusted page headers to communicate the idea of the SKUs belonging to a single collection.
 The theory was that by adding variants the users would have an easier time locating products of interest and conversion would increase as a byproduct of easing the product discovery process.
 A/B testing via Omniconvert validated this hypothesis as true, with a 2% increase in conversion after implementation likely due to an easier product discovery process.
 I led, monitored, and implemented this project from Design to A/B test with support from our in-house Developer.

 In a tracking overlay the users would see the names of the sunnies they were previewing pop up under their mouse.
 Our copy team is hard at work coming up with ridiculous titles for the sunnies – something our company is very proud of.
-I took action to highlight these names to drum up interest in the product and highlight our irreverent and fun naming scheme, something integral to our brand.
+I took action to highlight these names to drum up interest in the product and highlight our irreverent and fun naming scheme.
+This helped to create a more impactful brand story.
 Part of UX work is the consideration of brand accessibility.
-User Experiences can educate and ingratiate users to brands through fun or charming interactions.
+User experiences can educate and ingratiate users to brands – creating loyalty – through fun or charming interactions.

-My work extends beyond PDPs and covers the entirety of goodr.com.
-As the sole UX/UI Designer at goodr I lead projects and identify possible CRO bottlenecks via research.
+My work extends beyond PDPs and collections however, and covers the entirety of goodr.com.
+As the founding UX/UI Designer at goodr I lead projects and identified possible conversion bottlenecks via research.
 One of the spots needing improvement was an underutilized search functionality.
 Through research we identified that users who use search are much more likely to follow through and convert.
 I redesigned the search functionality to be more user friendly and provide recommendations for searches as the user types.
 This reduced friction and led to a more pleasant experience overall.
 The introduction of product recs via search was also added to desktop.

 The original design (not shown here) was a basic search bar which did nothing for users besides let them shoot in the dark.
 Product discovery is a struggle at goodr as our offerings are vast, and by optimizing the search functionality we were able to reduce friction and create a stickier, more engaging, product discovery process.

 goodr has an amazing wealth of reviews – a data set I identified as being underutilized.
 As it stood when I first arrived the user would see a preview of three reviews with no further filtering and little context.
-The user could then scroll three reviews at a time through the entire body of reviews available to users, an action which was highly impractical.
+The user could then scroll, three reviews at a time, through the entire body of reviews available to the user – an action which was highly impractical given the tens of thousands of reviews on site.

 The experience was given new life – users could now see the reviews and content they needed to see to boost their confidence in the brand.